Christopher-Linus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script list all local variables and environment variables, and functions This script creates a new local variable
 This script creates a global variable
+This script prints the result of the addition of 128 and a variable